ThomasFindlay/react-advanced-workshop-best-practices-and-patterns-for-managing-apis-slides/slides.md

 ---

-# About instructor - Thomas Findlay
+# About the instructor - Thomas Findlay

 - Full-Stack Web & Mobile Developer with 10 years of programming experience
 - Co-Owner of Findlay Web Tech